ibm-cloud-docs/hlf-support/internal/blockchain_images.md

     ```
     {: codeblock}

-You can now view the node from a console by importing the ``peer0.org1.json`` file into an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console deployed on {{site.data.keyword.cloud_notm}} or your own cluster using {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+You can now view the node from a console by importing the ``peer0.org1.json`` file into an Fabric Operations Console deployed on {{site.data.keyword.cloud_notm}} or your own cluster using {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
 In order for the console to access your nodes, the URL of the web proxy, the peer, and the operations URL needs be externally accessible.

-You need to complete these steps for each node that you want to import into an instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+You need to complete these steps for each node that you want to import into an instance of the Fabric Operations Console.

 ## Interoperability